syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmDialog.md

 {% endhighlight %}

 ### enableModal `boolean`
-{:#members:enableModal}
+{:#members:enablemodal}

-Specifies whether to enable modal for the dialog or not.
+Specifies whether to enable modal for the Dialog or not.

 #### Default Value